 Culture, Events and Activities in Asheville, NC

-With art-focused festivals, musical events, a variety of fun attractions and much more, Asheville, NC is home to a diverse, well-rounded cultural scene.
+With art-focused festivals, musical events, and a variety of fun attractions, Asheville, NC is home to a well-rounded cultural scene

 PHOTO CREDIT: Staff

 Asheville and the surrounding areas have set the stage for several films including one of the most popular movies of 2012: The Hunger Games.
 The blockbuster movie is bringing tourism dollars to the state as fans clamor to visit the locations where the actors spent their time, as well as where filming took place.

 A Hunger Games four-day itinerary is available on www.visitnc.com, which takes fans from Charlotte to Asheville and back.
 The Asheville portion of the tour includes stops at the cast's favorite restaurants and the hotels where they stayed, while nearby cities showcase the places where important scenes were filmed such as "The Reaping.”

 Because of the appealing nature of the Asheville area – diverse locations, attractive scenery and an established crew base – a variety of additional movies have been filmed in the region including Dirty Dancing, Hannibal, Cold Mountain and Patch Adams.

 Musical, Artsy Festivals

 Lake Eden Arts Festival, commonly known as LEAF, takes place in nearby Black Mountain.
 The event features live musical performances from artists such as The Mickey Hart Band, The Be Good Tanyas, George Porter Jr. & the Runnin' Pardners, and more.
 LEAF also includes original artwork created by more than 50 artisans, as well as gourmet food, a poetry slam and other offerings.